ThomasVBP/ITV_UFOP-Control-Lab/README.md

 MLconverter is a Python library designed to convert Decision Tree and Multilayer Perceptron models into a Structured Text format.
 The motivation behind this program is to facilitate and accelerate the implementation of machine learning algorithms in an industrial Programmable Logic Controller (PLC).

-#### Features:
+## Features:

 This library is divided into two modules: the Decision Tree Converter and the Multilayer Perceptron Converter.
 Both modules include docstrings explaining their structure and functions.

-## Some important details
+#### Some important details

-* The machine learning models that are able to be converted are Decision Tree and Multilayer Perceptron.
-Both can be either regression or classification algorithms.
+* The original machine learning algorithm must be built using the Scikit-learn library;

-* The machine learning algorithm must be originally built using Scikit-learn library.
+* The converted models can be either regression or classification algorithms;

-* The syntax of the generated Structured Text code is compatible with the 800xA software, from ABB.
+* The generated Structured Text code syntax is compatible with the PLC model from ABB, Industrial IT 800xA DCS.

 ## How to use it